-A quote in a novel I did not read, (besides in the google search for “quotes about thinking”), and neither did I see the film adaptation so I could not tell you if the quote made its way to the silver screen.
+A quote in a novel I did not read, (besides in the Google search for “quotes about thinking,”) nor did I see the film adaptation so I could not tell you if the quote made its way to the silver screen.
 I can tell you, however, that Tom Hanks is in the film, so it is probably decent enough to check out…

-I think about how uncomfortable I am wearing what I call my monkey suit, which is just pants and a button up shirt.
-I think about whether or not the AC will be functioning at work because I wear an undershirt to go along with the button-up shirt or else the button up is way too itchy and awkward if I have to raise arms for anything.
-I think about how I wish I was talking to people on NPR because to bullshit through intellectualism is so fascinating to me.
+I think about how uncomfortable I am wearing what I call my monkey suit, which is just pants and a button-up shirt.
+I think about whether or not the AC will be functioning at work because I wear an undershirt to go along with the button-up shirt or else the button-up is way too itchy and I feel awkward if I have to raise arms for anything.
+I think about how I wish I was talking to people on NPR because to talk idly through intellectualism is so fascinating to me.
 I think about needing to get gas on the ride home from work when I am driving to work, and regret not being able to think up an excuse to not go to work because I have exhausted most excuses already.
 I think about ways to avoid doing work while at work, but at the same time I think about getting other work in a different job.
 I probably apply to three jobs a day while I am sitting at my desk.